unixorn/awesome-zsh-plugins/README.md

 - [explain-shell (gmatheu)](https://github.com/gmatheu/shell-plugins) - Opens commands on [explainshell.com](https://explainshell.com).
 - [extend-history](https://github.com/xav-b/zsh-extend-history) - Extends command history by adding the exit code for each command in the history.
 - [ez-cmd](https://github.com/akgarhwal/ez-cmd) - Simplifies and streamlines common command-line tasks by providing easy-to-use shortcuts and aliases.
+- [ez-compinit](https://github.com/mattmc3/ez-compinit) - Wraps `compinit`, queueing up calls to `compdef`, and hooking the real `compinit` call to an event that runs at the end of your `.zshrc`.
+That way you get all the benefits of calling `compinit` early without any of the downsides.
 - [eza (clavelm)](https://github.com/clavelm/eza-omz-plugin) - Replaces `ls` with [eza-community/eza](https://github.com/eza-community/eza).
 - [eza (mohamedelashri)](https://github.com/MohamedElashri/eza-zsh) - Adds aliases for [eza](https://github.com/eza-community/eza), a modern replacement for `ls`.
 - [eza (twopizza9621536)](https://github.com/twopizza9621536/zsh-eza) - Replaces `ls` with [eza-community/eza](https://github.com/eza-community/eza).